-If you think to get a job after graduating is a Bollywood, SORRY!
+If you think getting a job after graduating is easy, SORRY!
 Every year thousands of graduates are thrown into the Labour Market where no job exists.
 And the Government has been lauding entrepreneurship and self-employment like they’ve got a hole where we can go into and pick up startup funds.
-Listen, I ain’t saying you can’t get a job… Nah.
-You can be among the few lucky if you’re violent because only the violent can get a job in this generation.
+Listen, I am saying you can’t get a job… You can be among the few lucky if you’re violent because only the violent can get a job in this generation.
 Getting a job is a full-time job

 Suit up, Be Radical:

 In an era where a single job advert attracts millions of job applications, being radical may be an understatement.
 In the ’80s, a job awaits you after graduating but in this generation, you are expected to create a job and be an employer of labour.